 Late 2018 — Giuliani reportedly Skypes with Shokin, the former Ukraine prosecutor general.

-January — Giuliani meets with Yuriy Lutsenko, the Ukraine prosecutor general.
+Jan.
+25-26 — Giuliani meets with Yuriy Lutsenko, the Ukraine prosecutor general.
 Lutsenko would later tell Bloomberg News that the two men talked over the course of two days and spoke about corruption in Ukraine, specifically about the investigations involving Mykola Zlochevsky, the owner of Burisma, a gas company in Ukraine.
 Biden’s son, Hunter, was a board member for Burisma from 2014 to 2019.
+(The House impeachment report would later say that over the two days Giuliani, Lutsenko, Parnas and Fruman discussed whether then-U.S. Ambassador to Ukraine Marie Yovanovitch was “’loyal to President Trump,’ as well as investigations into Burisma and the Bidens.”)

 Jan.
 9 — Lev Parnas, an associate of Giuliani, sends Giuliani a text message saying the U.S. has denied Shokin a visa.
 In response, Giuliani says, “I can revive it.”
 The following day, Giuliani texts Parnas and says, “It’s going to work I have no 1 in it.”
 (Parnes would later say that “no 1” refers to Trump.)
 And the day after that, Giuliani reassures Parnas that Shokin will get his visa, and also tells Parnas that he gave Parnas’ phone number to Jay Sekulow, another personal attorney for Trump.